Signal

 Swift

-public func uniqueValues() -> Signal<Value, Error>
+public func uniqueValues() -> Signal<Value, Error>Return Value

 A signal that sends unique values during its lifetime.